Simulation Suite

 Component Priority Depends On

-Agent model with parameterized strategies Phase 1 Phase 0
+Agent model with parameterized roles and game strategies Phase 1 Phase 0

 7 attack scenarios as automated tests Phase 1 Agent model